Scarabaeus1031/NEXAH/RESEARCH/FOUNDATION/structural_theorems.md

 Systems do not fail randomly.

 They lose coherence,
-leave the structure,
+leave structured regions,
-and transition into a new regime.
+and transition into new regimes.
 ```

 ---